Optimal reconstruction of general sparse stochastic block models: Preliminaries

-where $v$ is the vector $e_i - \pi$ with $e_i$ being the vector of all 0's and a 1 in the $i$th entry.
+where $v = e_i - \pi$ with $e_i$ being the vector of all 0's and a 1 in the $i$th entry.
 In order to bound the magnitude of this entry, it then suffices to bound the $L^2$ norm of the product vector.
 This is the quantity

 Here, the diagonal matrix $D_\pi^{1/2}$ can scale the magnitude by at most a factor of $\max_k \pi_k^{-1/2}$.
 The unitary matrix $U^T$ preserves the $L^2$ norm, and the diagonal matrix $\Lambda$ scales the magnitude by at most $\lambda_2$.
-Notice here that the constant vector $\mathbbm{1}$ is the eigenvector corresponding to the eigenvalue $\lambda_1 = 1$.
+Notice here that the constant vector $\mathbbm{1}$ is the eigenvector corresponding to the eigenvalue $ \lambda_1 = 1$.
 Since $v^T\mathbbm{1} = 0$, the first entry of the product $vD_\pi^{-1/2}U^T$ will always be 0, and thus the contribution from $\lambda_1$ will be removed.
 Continuing on, we see that again the unitary matrix $U$ preserves $L^2$ norm and the final diagonal matrix $D_\pi^{1/2}$ scales by at most $\max_k \pi_k^{1/2}$.
 Thus overall, we have found that

 We can easily bound that $\norm{v}_2 \leq \sqrt2$.
 This gives the desired inequality. \end{proof}